tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_ping_latest_subscriptions_monthly %}

-**Description:** Self-Managed subscriptions by month and installation (if the subscription sent a ping that month).
-For xMAU/PI reporting, this model is used to determine the total number of active Self-Managed subscriptions on a given month and what percent of subscriptions sent a ping from a given version.
+**Description:** Self-Managed and SaaS Dedicated subscriptions by month and installation (if the subscription sent a ping that month).
+For xMAU/PI reporting, this model is used to determine the total number of active Self-Managed/Dedicated subscriptions on a given month and what percent of subscriptions sent a ping from a given version.
 It can also be used to determine what percent of subscriptions sent a ping on a given month, etc.
 - The version an installation is reporting on (major_minor_version_id), seat count (licensed_user_count), and count of pings sent that month (ping_count) are also included
 - Unpaid subscriptions (ex: OSS, EDU) are _included_ in this model